CricketBr/Crickets-Shorthand-Site/index.md

 ### [Words from Examples](orth-cnsl-words-examples.md)

 All the words used as examples and in longer passages.
-Includes Aesop's Fables and Dufferin's Speech, but not Psalms or New Testament.
+Includes Aesop's Fables and <!-- cspell:disable --> Dufferin's Speech <!-- cspell:enable -->, but not Psalms or New Testament.
 Useful to look up examples.

 ### Orthic Consolidated Reverse Rules -- Not Started